SutekhVRC/VibeCheck/docs/AvatarSetup.md

 **VibeCheck parameters**

-- `vibecheck/state`: (Boolean sent to VibeCheck) Enables VibeCheck and scans for 10 seconds when true and disables VibCheck when false.
+- `vibecheck/state`: (Boolean sent to VibeCheck) Enables VibeCheck and scans for 10 seconds when true and disables VibeCheck when false.

 - `{toy_name}/{toy duplicate id}/battery`: (Float sent to VRChat) The battery percentage of the toy.
-(Will sometimes say 0 even when charged if toy is not fully initialized.
+(Will sometimes say 0 even when charged, if toy is not fully initialized.
 Just wait 60 seconds for the next toy update).

 ## Simple Contact Receiver (Simple)